rberger/lumo-npm-example/README.md

+__NOTE: This is now too old and its just so much easier to use [shadow-cljs](https://github.com/thheller/shadow-cljs) the npm dependencies were also very old and not being updated.
+So Archiving__

 ## Example How to Call Non-Trivial NPM Libraries in  lumo / clojurescript

 Example of how to call a couple of NPM Libraries with different sets of function